-- 1. They could raise their educational qualification by joining distance education programmes conducted by reputed universities. - 2.
-Become active members in Subject-Teacher Associations and participate in its deliberations to study the text books prescribed, question paper construction, develop newer instructional methods and aids etc. - 3.
-Participate in the in-service programes sponsored by the education department - 4.
-Teachers should always consider them self as an ardent student and get involved in learning by keeping in mind the words of Rabindranath Tagore stating that "A burning candle alone can light another one' - 5.
-They should make use of the libraries to enrich their knowledge by going through the latest books that have come out in their field. research journals and periodicals. - 6.
-They should always seek the company of great people, noted for their scholarship and good conduct. - 7.
-They could avail the railway concession available to teachers to visit other states to gain direct experiences with men and matter of different hues. - 8.
-If they are gifted with any specific talent like scripting stories, acting in plays, drawing and painting, exponents in delivering discourses, play-writing etc they could make the best use of their talents to win name and fame.
+- (i) They could raise their educational qualification by joining distance education programmes conducted by reputed universities. - (ii) Become active members in Subject-Teacher Associations and participate in its deliberations to study the text books prescribed, question paper construction, develop newer instructional methods and aids etc. - (iii) Participate in the in-service programmes sponsored by the education department - (iv) Teachers should always consider them self as an ardent student and get involved in learning by keeping in mind the words of Rabindranath Tagore stating that "A burning candle alone can light another one' - (v) They should make use of the libraries to enrich their knowledge by going through the latest books that have come out in their field.
+Research journals and periodicals. - (vi) They should always seek the company of great people, noted for their scholarship and good conduct. - (vii) They could avail the railway concession available to teachers to visit other states to gain direct experiences with men and matter of different hues. - (viii) They could participate in the proceedings of literary and fine arts clubs, which are not connected to any particular caste, creed or religion.

+(ix) If they are gifted with any specific talent like scripting stories, acting in plays, drawing and painting, exponents in delivering discourses, play-writing etc they could make the best use of their talents to win name and fame.

-- 1. Values impart ----- and ----- - 2.
-Value is perfection; it is a medium of ----- and - - 3.
-Profession ethics' refers to the -----evolved by the professionals themselves. - 4.
+- 1. Values impart ----- and -----. - 2.
+Value is perfection; it is a medium of ----- and -----. - 3.
+'Profession ethics' refers to the ----- evolved by the professionals themselves. - 4.
 Teachers are described as working for the progress of the society.